thunderbird/webext-docs/menus.rst

          :name: [``tabId``]
          :type: (integer)

-         Required when context is 'tab'.
+         Required when context is :value:`tab`.
 Requires the :permission:`tabs` permission.